-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B OR by our plan (see the Medical Benefits Chart in Section
+Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B OR by our plan (see the Medical Benefits Chart in Section 2, below).

-2, below).
 This limit is called the maximum out-of-pocket amount for medical services.

-As a member of Solis SPF 006 (HMO SNP), the most you will have to pay out-of-pocket for Part A and Part B services in 2021 is \$2,500.
-The amounts you pay for copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-If you reach the maximum out-of-pocket amount of \$2,500 you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+As a member of Solis SPF 002 (HMO SNP), the most you will have to pay out-of-pocket for Part A and Part B services in 2022 is \$3,400.
+The amounts you pay for copayments and coinsurance for covered services count toward this maximum out-of-pocket amount (The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+If you reach the maximum out-of-pocket amount of \$3,400, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).